m89mihaella/firstRepo/README.md

-#My First Task
+My First Task

 A new repo from scratch
-Say you’ve just got some data from a collaborator and are about to start exploring it.

-Create a directory to contain the project.
+1.Create a directory to contain the project.
-Go into the new directory.
+2.Go into the new directory.
-Type git init.
+3.Type git init.
-Write some code.
+4.Write some code.
-Type git add to add the files.
+5.Type git add to add the files.
-Type git commit.
+6.Type git commit.